semicode-ltd/sarah/README.md

 # Sarah
-English-Like Assistant helps You to do almost Everything in SemiCode OS , Sarah is Your New Girl Friend &hearts;<br />She will take care of you , help you in your work ,just open terminal from any where and call her . and she will be there for you Sarah Support a large a Mount of Commands Can Be Listed With The Command :<br /><br />
+English-Like Assistant helps You to do almost Everything in SemiCode OS , Sarah is Your New Girl Friend &hearts;<br />She will take care of you , helps you in your work ,just open terminal from any where and call her . and she will be there for you Sarah Support a large a Mount of Commands Can Be Listed With The Command :<br /><br />
 <code>sarah help</code><br /><br />
 Sarah Use Your Username only no Personal Information Collected or Sent To Our Servers So We Care about Your Privacy.<br />